Sultanpur Lodhi: Medieval Times

 After Guru Nanak Dev Ji, Fifth Guru Sahib Guru Arjan Dev Ji, on occasion of his son Guru Hargobind sahib's marriage in a nearby village Dhalla rested at Sultanpur Lodhi.
 A Gurudwara having Sehra and wedding costume of Guru Ji, is built at that place.

 1526 AD Some Lodhi tribes traveled to Pakistan.
 Choura Baz Khan Lodhi traveled to Mohib Banda, Mardan, KPK, Pakistan.

 Modern

 In 1739 Nader Shah, the famous invader, on his way to Delhi, invaded Sultanpur Lodhi and almost destroyed it.
 After looting the whole city, it was set on fire.
 After that Ahmed Shah Abdali again destroyed it.
 Later Sardar Jassa Singh Ahluwalia, after taking the historic monuments under his custody, re established this city ab-initio.
 But it could not re-gain its old prestige and glory.
 One of the reason has been, the development of Amritsar-Jalandhar G.T.
 Road as the main route for commutation to Delhi.

-One of the accomplice of Maharaja Jagajit Singh of Kapurthala was Dewan Ramjas, of Sultanpur Lodhi; later his sons worked for the Kapurthala Royal family, Dewan Mathura Dass, Dewan Daulat Ram & Dewan Jarmani Dass(1895–1971) who wrote the book "Maharaja & Maharani" in 1970.
+One of the accomplices of Maharaja Jagajit Singh of Kapurthala was Dewan Ramjas, of Sultanpur Lodhi; later his sons worked for the Kapurthala Royal family, Dewan Mathura Dass, Dewan Daulat Ram & Dewan Jarmani Dass(1895–1971) who wrote the book "Maharaja & Maharani" in 1970.
 Dewan Ramjas and family were given many villages for the services.

 Post Independence and Present

+The Present day Sultanpur Lodhi is a Sub-Division (From 1969) and a Tehsil of District Kapurthala of Punjab.
+It is a small town, connected by the Roads & Rail.
+Sultanpur Lodhi is linked to two New National Expressway ways, (New Delhi-Katra Expressway and Amritsar-Jamnagar Expressway).
+Railway Station, Sultanpur Lodhi, falls under Ferozepur Division of Northern Railway.
+This City houses a Judicial Courts Complex for the Courts of ACJ(Sr. Div.), CJ (Jr. Div.).
+A new Multi Story Administrative Complex is being constructed at the site of older one.
+The city also houses, Civil Hospital (SMO), Police Station (DSP), BDEO Office (BDEO), BEO Office (BEO) etc. The city is now under the Smart City Project of Central Govt.